EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 #### Integration into Your Systems

-- Data retrieved via the API (e.g. in JSON, GeoJSON format) can be integrated into your workflows, applications, or databases.
+- Data retrieved via the API (e.g. in JSON, GeoJSON format) can be integrated into your workflows, applications, and databases.
+- You can automate periodic data pulls using scripts (e.g. Python, R)
 - Example use cases include:
   - Visualising weather station data on a map
-  - Feeding numerical weather data into hydrological models
+  - Feeding weather data into weather models
-  - Automating periodic data pulls using scripts (e.g. Python, R)

-#### 🛠️ Developer Support
+#### Developer Support

 - Use the Developer Portal to view available routes and manage your API Keys.
 - If you need technical guidance or encounter issues, contact the [MeteoGate Service Desk](#)